MiliasV/crowdsourcing_street_perceptions/README.md

 ## Building from source (client and server applications)
 First, create a database using the sql file in the `./database/` folder.

-Then, adjust the configurations in `./annotation-server/src/main/resources/application.properties`.
+Second, adjust the configurations in `./annotation-server/src/main/resources/application.properties`.
+Then run the following command in the root folder:

 ```
 bash ./build.prod